irmen/Pyro4/docs/source/nameserver.rst

     ...
     Pyro4.errors.ProtocolError: message used serializer that is not accepted: [4,5]

-The way to solve this is to stop using the pickle and dill serializers, or if you must use them, tell the name server that it is okay to accept them.
-You do that by setting the ``SERIALIZERS_ACCEPTED`` config item to a set of serializers that includes pickle or dill, and then restart the name server.
+The way to solve this is to stop using the these serializers, or if you must use them, tell the name server that it is okay to accept them.
+You do that by setting the ``SERIALIZERS_ACCEPTED`` config item to a set of serializers that includes them, and then restart the name server.
 For instance::

-    $ export PYRO_SERIALIZERS_ACCEPTED=serpent,json,marshal,pickle,dill
+    $ export PYRO_SERIALIZERS_ACCEPTED=serpent,json,marshal,pickle,cloudpickle,dill
     $ pyro4-ns

-If you enable logging you will then see that the name server says that pickle and dill are among the accepted serializers.
+If you enable logging you will then see that the name server says that pickle, cloudpickle and dill are among the accepted serializers.